 During this time, a book is selected which the class read together.
 The teacher will read aloud and will also invite the children to read aloud to their peers if they wish too.

 Children having packed lunch remain in a Year 3 classroom to eat and academy dinners eat in the main hall.
 All children hand their money to the class teacher each morning.

 Afternoon sessions are generally spent completing foundation subjects such as science, music, German, PE and topic (geography, history, art and DT linked).

 In Year 3 children receive weekly spellings and a shorter homework task which will be either maths or English related.
 Pupils are expected to read a minimum of 5 nights each week for 10 minutes and have their homework diary signed.

-The children will also receive a Home-Learning Challenge (which is linked to a subject being covered at school) each holiday.
+The children will also receive a Home-Learning Challenge (which is linked to a subject being covered at the academy) each holiday.
 For this, we encourage the children to be creative and for members of the family to join in with this process.

-Year 3 pupils wanting extra responsibility can apply to become Eco Warriors and School Council Representatives.
+Year 3 pupils wanting extra responsibility can apply to become Eco Warriors and Academy Council Representatives.

 Year 3 are given the opportunity to go on a residential trip.
 At Edward Worlledge we run two trips for years 3/4 which we alternate each year.
 This year 2017-2018 the residential trip is to Horstead Activity Centre where pupils will stay in dormitories and participate in a number of activities, including; climbing, archery, kayaking to name a few.
 For this trip children leave the academy on Wednesday 2nd May and return on Friday 4th May.